-Ronit Kirchman is a composer, music producer, songwriter, singer, and multi-instrumentalist.
+Ronit Kirchman is a composer, music producer, songwriter, conductor, singer, and multi-instrumentalist.
 She composes music for film and television, theater and dance, multimedia installations, and the concert stage.
 She is also an accomplished visual artist and author.

-Kirchman is known for her impressive stylistic breadth, depth, and originality, as well as a unique cross-disciplinary understanding of storytelling and creative collaboration.
+Kirchman is known for her impressive stylistic breadth, depth, and originality, as well as a remarkable cross-disciplinary understanding of storytelling and creative collaboration.
 Ronit is the first-ever recipient of the Sundance Institute Time Warner Foundation Fellowship in Film Music, and has also been awarded the Sundance Composers Lab and Documentary Composers Lab Fellowships, BMI Conductors Fellowship, and a Subito grant from the American Composers Forum.

 Ronit’s film scoring work spans many narrative genres and musical styles.
 Equally at home writing for large acoustic ensembles, minting a pop hook, programming electronics, and working with master improvisers, Ronit brings great versatility, imagination, and precision to all of her scoring projects.
-Her discography includes work as a performer, producer and arranger, with recordings on Wild River Records, Rounder, Rhino, Nine Winds, pfMentum, emr, Meta Records, Innova, Biophilia, and Vitamin.
+Her discography includes work as a performer, producer and arranger, with recordings on Lakeshore Records, Wild River Records, Rounder, Rhino, Nine Winds, pfMentum, emr, Meta Records, Innova, Biophilia, and Vitamin.
 She performs and records internationally in many contexts, including free improvisation, classical, live electronica, rock, pop, jazz, world, blues, and country.
 Her collaborators have included such notable artists as Torsten Müller, Anne LeBaron, Nels Cline, Fred Frith, Bertram Turetzky, Wolfgang Fuchs, the Rova Saxophone Quartet, Pat Thomas, John Edwards, Philipp Wachsmann, Wadada Leo Smith, Adam Rudolph, Paul Lytton, Vinny Golia, and alt-country band Hem.
 She was the co-curator and featured performer at Film Music Remix at the Sundance Film Festival 2012.

 Kirchman’s theater music scores include Stop Kiss in Los Angeles (2011), a chamber opera, and productions with the Lincoln Center Theater Directors’ Lab, Target Margin Theater, and Peculiar Works in New York City.
 Her concert works include Reparts, an orchestral piece premiered by the New Century Players of Los Angeles, and Departures, which pairs a jazz ensemble with live audiovisual computer instruments using the narrative of Casablanca and visual film elements as the framework for improvisation.

+Ronit is also active as an educator and mentor.
+As a board member of the Alliance for Women Film Composers, she co-founded its Mentorship Program, which enjoyed a successful launch in 2019-2020.
+She also served as Composer-In-Residence at Columbia College Chicago in Spring 2019, where she mentored MFA film scoring students and taught courses in systems-based composition.
 Ronit has been a guest lecturer at CalArts and Occidental College, as well as festivals such as FMP/Berlin, on various topics including film scoring, narrative and movement-based approaches to musical improvisation, Feldenkrais, and performance practice.
 Ronit graduated magna cum laude from Yale and holds an MFA in Composition/New Media from California Institute of the Arts.
 As an alumna of the Sundance Composers Labs, Ronit has returned to the lab several times to contribute her talents as a creative advisor, making herself available for collaboration in recording sessions and highlighting some of the potentials of working with creative musicians on narrative projects.

 Born and raised in NYC, Ronit currently resides in Los Angeles with her husband and two children.